 We ask whether the UK should drill – “go all out for shale” (and other sources of hydrocarbons) for their benefits to the economy and energy independence.
-Or should we drop the idea because it carries too great a risk to climate change, environmental damage, human rights and an industrialised countryside, as many campaigners believe.
+Or should we drop the idea because it carries too great a risk to climate change, environmental damage, human rights and an industrialised countryside.

 DrillOrDrop.com chronicles the events of the onshore oil and gas industry across the UK.
 We follow the regulators, political decision-makers, legal developments and the opposition campaign.
 We look behind the headlines to investigate what is driving the industry and the campaign against it.

 DrillOrDrop.com began life in 2013 as InvestigatingBalcombeAndCuadrilla.com with a particular interest in plans to develop oil fields in southern England.
 In 2014, we expanded our remit to cover onshore oil and gas developments across the UK and gave the site its current name.

-The main author is Ruth Hayhurst, an independent investigative journalist with more than 30 years’ experience, specialising in environment, energy and local government.
+The main author is Ruth Hayhurst, an independent reporter with more than 30 years’ experience, specialising in environment, energy and local government.
 Ruth takes no money or support from industry, local authorities, regulators or environmental campaign organisations.
 Profile here

 Other journalists, researchers, writers and photographers contribute to this site.
 Uncredited photographs are by Ruth Hayhurst .
 All other photographs and artwork on DrillOrDrop are credited.

 To find posts on subjects that interest you, either use the search box in the top right hand corner of each page.
 Or use the drop-down list in the category box on the right side.

-Daily Headlines on the menu has an at-a-glance digest of the month’s news.
+Daily Headlines on the top menu has an at-a-glance digest of the month’s news.
 You can also find links here to the news digest for previous months.

 To get in touch